-The Centers for Disease Control and Prevention (CDC) estimates that approximately 26 million new cases of STIs occur annually in the United States [1].
-Young adults 15 to 24 years of age account for nearly one-half of the reported cases [1].
+The Centers for Disease Control and Prevention (CDC) estimates that approximately 2.5 million new cases of syphilis, chlamydia, and gonorrhea were reported in the United States in 2022 [1].
+Young adults 15 to 24 years of age account for nearly onehalf of the reported cases [1].
 The exact number of cases is difficult to ascertain, as these diseases do not always result in the affected patient seeking medical care, especially if symptoms are mild or absent.
 Some STIs, such as human papillomavirus (HPV), herpes simplex virus, and Trichomonas vaginalis, are not routinely reportable to the CDC [2].
-Lack of access to medical care and the stigma associated with STIs are also obstacles that may prevent patients from seeking medical treatment.
-Patients who are undiagnosed and remain untreated remain infectious and can transmit the STI to others.
+Lack of access to medical care and the stigma associated with STIs are also obstacles that may prevent patients from seeking medical treatment, and disruptions in the availability of care and screening services during the COVID-19 pandemic have likely caused an increase in undiagnosed infections.
+Patients who are untreated remain infectious and can transmit the STI to others [1].

 Although these factors contribute to the underreporting of STIs to the CDC, the cases that are reported reflect an ongoing public health problem.
 The CDC has maintained surveillance for the number of reported cases of syphilis and gonorrhea since 1941 and for reported cases of chlamydia since 1984 (Table 1).
-The incidence of chlamydia infection has increased significantly through the years, with 7,594 cases (6.5 per 100,000 U.S. population) reported in 1984 compared with 1,808,703 cases (552.8 per 100,000 population) in 2019 [3].
+The incidence of chlamydia infection has increased significantly through the years, with 7,594 cases (6.5 per 100,000 U.S. population) reported in 1984, compared with 1,649,716 cases (495 per 100,000 population) in 2022 [3].

 In 2000 and 2001, there were 2.1 reported cases of syphilis per 100,000 population, the lowest since 1941.
 However, the rate has increased almost every year since 2001.
-In 2019, 38,992 syphilis cases (11.9 per 100,000 population) were reported, which was a 60.8% increase from 2015 [3].
-Men who have sex with men (MSM) comprise 56.7% of male cases, and since 2000, MSM have accounted for the increase in cases among men, but this trend may be slowing.
-From 2015 to 2019, the number of cases among women has increased 178.6%, indicating that the syphilis epidemic in heterosexual couples continues to surge.
+In 2022, 207,255 primary and secondary syphilis cases (62.2 per 100,000 population) were reported, which was a 17.3% increase from 2021 [3].
+While men who have sex with men (MSM) still comprise a plurality of cases at 47.7%, the number of cases among women has increased